couchbaselabs/docs-ng/content/couchbase-sdk-node-1.2/appendix-release-notes.markdown

 ## Release Notes for Couchbase Node.js Client Library 1.2.1 GA (4 February 2014)

-**New Features and Behaviour Changes in 1.2.1**
+**New Features and Behavior Changes in 1.2.1**

- * Added a mock version of Couchnode for easier testing. * Make total_rows available from view requests.  * Added initial experimental N1QL querying support. * Minor internal refactoring and bug fixes.
+ * Added a mock version of Couchnode for easier testing.
+ * Made `total_rows` available from view requests.
+ * Added initial experimental N1QL querying support.
+ * Minor internal refactoring and bug fixes.

 <a id="couchbase-sdk-node-rn_1-2-0"></a>